5 Easy Steps to Mastering Those Um’s and Ah’s

 If your uh’ and um’s accompany a pause that indicates contemplation and consideration, it might give the impression that you are formulating a wise response.
 (As if you were “stroking your chin” in philosophical thought.)

-However, if your um’s and ah’s are frequent and out of your conscious control, it gives the impression of uncertainty and self-doubt.
+However, if your um’s and ah’s are frequent, and out of your conscious control, it gives the impression of uncertainty and self-doubt.
 It is a habit well worth getting a handle on in any public speaking situation.
-It not only undermines your own confidence, but others’ confidence in you, and detracts from getting your point across clearly and effectively.
+It undermines your confidence and others’ confidence in you and detracts from getting your point across clearly and effectively.

 How to stop?

 - Practice privately saying one sentence at a time, start and stop.
 “Hello, Mary.
 How are you?” (stop) “I was thinking we could meet on Tuesday.” (stop) “I was impressed with what you said yesterday.” (stop)